asharma0718/GazePause/README.md

 | `YAW_THRESHOLD` | 14.0 | Degrees of left/right head turn before "away" |
 | `PITCH_THRESHOLD` | 14.0 | Degrees of up/down head tilt before "away" |
 | `CAMERA_INDEX` | 0 | Which camera to use (try 1 or 2 if wrong one opens) |

-These are at the top of `gazepause.py` and can be edited in any text editor.

 ---